 USMS Rule USA Swim- ming/YMCA NCAA NFHS Record Documentation 105.3.9 Required documentation for USMS records includes the referee's signature on the record application, the printout from the automatic timing system (in the event of a lane malfunction, also the printout from the semiautomatic timing equipment), and a copy of the heat sheet showing the swimmer's name, heat number, and the lane number in which the record was achieved.
-Fresh Water 105.2.4 105.3.5 USMS records and Top 10 times may only be estab- lished in fresh water.
-No records or Top 10 times will be recognized in any kind of sea or ocean water.
-Score 103.14 103.19 No Difference No Difference There is no requirement in USMS to announce the final score or for the meet referee to approve the final score.
+Fresh Water 105.2.4 105.3.5 lished in fresh wa nd Top 10 times mater.
+No records or any kind of sea or o Top 10 times will Score 103.14 103.19 No Difference No Difference There is no requirement in USMS to announce the final score or for the meet referee to approve the final score.
 Water Depth 106.2.3A(2) In pools with water depth of 3 feet, 6 inches to less than 4 feet at the starting end, swimmers must start from the deck or within the water.
 USMS does not have a rule for teaching racing starts or certifying racing start proficiency.
 Water Tem- perature 106.6 Water temperature from 25 to 28 degrees Celsius (77 to 82 degrees Fahrenheit) shall be maintained for competition.
 USMS does not address air temperature.
 Athlete Protection and Other Policies USMS does not address deck changing.
 USMS does not address shaving in the venue.
 Use of Cameras 102.16 USMS does not allow cameras or other recording devices behind the starting platform during the start of the race and during intermediate relay exchanges.
 The sanctioning LMSC, meet host, and the referee may further impose restrictions.
 Operation of a drone is not permitted over open areas of the venue unless credentialed by USMS media policies.
 Protests of Eligibility 102.14.2 104.5.9B Protests affecting the eligibility of any swimmer to compete or to represent an organization in any race shall be made in writing to the meet director or referee before the race is held, and if the meet director deems it advisable, the swimmer may compete under protest and it shall be so announced before the race.
 The meet director shall immediately refer such protest to the LMSC officers (local meets) or championship meet protest committee (national championship meets) having jurisdiction for adjudication at the earliest possible time.

-USMS Rule USA Swim- ming/YMCA NCAA NFHS Protests Arising From the Competition 102.14.5 Protests arising from the competition itself shall be made within 30 minutes after the race in which the alleged infraction took place.
-If the protest is not resolved immediately, the protester shall at that time file a written protest with the chair of the Local Masters Swimming Committee (LMSC) or the chair's representative having jurisdiction over the event.
-If the LMSC does not satisfactorily resolve the protest within 10 days, the protester may appeal in writing to the USMS Rules Committee chair within the next five days for final adjudication, whose decision shall then ace in which the protest is not re- hall at that time of the Local Mas- c) or the chair's ver the event.
-If esolve the protest peal in writing to ithin the next five Protests of Interpretations 102.14.4 Protests concerning interpretation of Part 1 rules shall be submitted in writing to the chair of the USMS Rules Committee within 10 days.
+USMS Rule USA Swim- ming/YMCA NCAA NFHS Protests Arising From the Competition 102.14.5 made within 30 alleged infraction solved immediate file a written protess Swimming representative hat the LMSC does within 10 days, the USMS Rules from the competition minutes after the ratio took place.
+If the ely, the protester stest with the chair of Committee (LMSC ving jurisdiction of not satisfactorily reprotester may ap Committee chair was udication, whose departies. ace in which the protest is not re- shall at that time of the Local Mas- c) or the chair's ver the event.
+If esolve the protest peal in writing to ithin the next five Protests of Interpretations 102.14.4 ng interpretation of riting to the chair of 10 days.